 - Ensure that Nigeria’s rating in international indices is improved.

 The Cybersecurity Department is subdivided into four units:

 - Computer Emergency Readiness and Response Team (CERRT)

 - Digital Security Professional Development (DSPD)

-The major functions of the Department are:
+The major functions of the Department are to:

 - Track local and global cyber activities/programmes/incidences/research, analyze and share findings and mitigations with Nigerians;